cstar/heroku-buildpack-chicagoboss/README.md

 Use it for easy and free deployments of Zotonic sites.
 The buildpack will automatically provision a dev database and configure your Zotonic site to use it.

+NOTICE: The git repo to push should only contain a Zotonic site, not the whole Zotonic source.

 ### Configure your site